 - Bitrate: 6 Mbps

-From this original file/stream, we would usually recommend creating a few different lower-bitrate, lower-resolution versions.
-These can provide a better viewing experience by allowing people with slow internet to watch your stream.
+From this original file/stream, we would typically recommend that broadcasters create a few different lower-bitrate, lower-resolution versions.
+These alternatives can provide a better viewing experience by allowing viewers with slower internet speeds to watch your stream.

 - 720p version at 4 Mbps

 - 360p version at 1000 kbps

 While the standard encoding settings will work for most, you have the flexibility to adjust them so that they make the most sense for your streaming goals.

 Using video transcoding settings that allow for multiple versions will allow you to provide your viewers with the best possible experience.